 Duck fat makes roasting potatoes SO easy as it naturally let the potatoes fry and crisp up!

-If you are looking for a use for duck fat or if you are looking to make crunchy roast potatoes to pair with your favourite dish, you are in luck as these 2 work together like salt and potato chips.
+If you are looking for a use for duck fat or if you are looking to make crunchy roast potatoes, you are in luck as these 2 work together like salt and potato chips.

 If potato recipes are your thing, you might also like to try our Quick Potato Bake recipe!!